charliebrown364/Set/README.md

-# Set
-Programming the card game Set.
-So far, I only have it in python, played through the terminal.
-Website + multiplayer versions coming soon!
+The goal of was the create the card game Set!.
+I did so in python in the terminal, but never did it in JavaScript or more.
+Maybe one day I'll come back to this, but until then, this repo will be archived.